BHFock/git-cl/docs/tutorial.md

 ### Are changelists shared between team members?

 No. Changelists are stored locally in `.git/cl.json` and are not version-controlled or shared via Git.
-They're like personal to-do lists for your working directory.
+They’re like personal sticky notes on your working directory and visible only to you.

 ### Do changelists persist when switching branches?